ziur/sdfc-idea/_docs/update.md

 ## Update task

 #### **Objective**
-This task just deploys changed code (deleted code, added code and updated code), when you have changed class and a deleted trigger It deletes that trigger and updating the class changed according file tracker.
+This task just deploys changed code as: deleted code, added code and updated code, for example if you changed a class called MyClass.cls and you deleted a trigger called MyTrigger.trigger This deletes MyTrigger.trigger and It updates MyClass.cls according file tracker in your organization.

 #### **Parameters**
 This task has two parameters called **excludes** and **folders**.
 You can choose folder o folders to update it.
 Also you are able to exclude files by name by folder and using wildcards.